 - Lisbeth Salander of the "Millennium" trilogy.

-- Strangely, the pensieve gives the benefit of this trait to anybody.
-Although memories can be deliberately tampered with, in general they are preserved perfectly in the pensieve, in virtual reality, including not only details the memory donor would have missed but also ones they could not possibly have seen in the first place.
+- Dumbledore's Pensieve allows anyone using it to experience perfect recall.
+Although memories can be deliberately tampered with, in general they are preserved perfectly in the Pensieve, in virtual reality, including not only details the memory donor would have missed but also ones they could not possibly have seen in the first place.

 - Memories retrieved through Legilimency act as the above pensieve is described.